Solink Event Search interface

 Customer feedback made it clear that the search tools were too simple and rigid.
 Users could only filter predefined reports with one or two search terms, which limited their ability to find meaningful events.
 They wanted more freedom to explore their data and uncover insights.

-Mapping a layout that users will understand for the events search
+Researching patterns for the events searchMapping a layout that users will understand for the events search

 GOALS

-Strengthening Search and Expanding Self-Service Reportin
+Strengthening Search and Expanding Self-Service Reporting

 Improve engagement on the events page